Electric Vehicle Charging Stations

 Eastern Suburbs Public Electric Vehicle Charging Station Network

-Woollahra Council has installed a public electric vehicle charging station in Double Bay as part of a jointly-funded 3-Council Regional Environment Program with Waverley and Randwick Councils.
+Woollahra Council has installed public electric vehicle charging stations in Paddington, Double Bay, Rose Bay and Vaucluse as part of a jointly-funded 3-Council Regional Environment Program with Waverley and Randwick Councils.

 Charging stations installed across the eastern suburbs as part of the program are the first of their kind in Sydney, and local government-backed charging infrastructure in NSW.